mahdi-shafiei/STAT-4830/Lectures/0. Intro/notes.md

 Let's say we have a problem we want to solve or a goal we want to achieve in the real world.
 We want to do so in the "best" way possible while respecting some constraints.

-Translating this into an optimization problem requires us to have thought clearly enough about our goals that we that we can answer the following questions:
+Translating this into an optimization problem requires us to have thought clearly enough about our goals that we can answer the following questions:
 * How can we encode the decision we wish to make or strategy we wish to take (or an approximation thereof) as a list of numbers (e.g., a vector).
 * How can we formulate a metric that measures how close we are to the goal or solution?
 * How can we formulate the constraints that bound the actions we can take?

+Going from a real-world problem to an optimization formulation is the *modeling processing.* It often requires multiple iterations and communication with domain experts.
+It is more art than science.

+The application areas of this course mostly have preexisting mathematical formulations that you can start from.

-### Main application areas: Data science, machine learning, and sequential decision-making
+### Application areas: Data science, machine learning, and sequential decision-making

+In this course, we will focus on three application areas:
+1. Data science (e.g., statistical estimation, inverse problems)
+2. Machine learning (e.g., predictive modeling, generative modeling)
+3. Sequential decision-making (e.g., control, bandits, reinforcement learning)

+We will spend a little time discussing the mathematical formulations of these problems.

 <!--
 > This course will teach you how to formulate these problems mathematically, choose appropriate algorithms to solve them, and implement and tune the algorithms in PyTorch.
 Tentative topics include: